 The house at 401 Ridgewood Road was built around 1953, and remained vacant until it was purchased by legendary Austin performer Richard S. "Cactus" Pryor Jr. and his wife, Jewell, in 1955.
-The Pryors may have lived in the house until around 1967, when their next residence-309 Blue Ridge Trail, an A. D. Stenger house-was constructed in West Lake Hills; however, this has not been verified by directory research due to facility closure.
+The Pryors lived in the house until 1960, according to daughter Kerrie Pryor Guthrie.

 Pryor was a fixture in LBJ's "Texas White House" and beloved by television and radio fans as well as his entertainment industry peers.
 Walter Cronkite noted on CBS that "Cactus Pryor has given his native Austin a rare gift that few cities can claim-a real live humorist with the sharp eye, the quick tongue, the educated pen, and, most important, the warm heart to record in sometimes hilarious detail its fashions and foibles.
-Cactus himself is one of a kind."1
+Cactus himself is one of a kind."

-After his death in 2011, the Austin-American Statesman's obituary page emphasized Pryor's importance as an Austin original, deeming him "the most famous man in Austin" upon recounting that "The first person ever to appear on Austin television was Cactus Pryor."2 Pryor did the first TV broadcast in Austin in 1951 for KTBC, owned by Lady Bird Johnson.
+After his death in 2011, the Austin-American Statesman's obituary page emphasized Pryor's importance as an Austin original, deeming him "the most famous man in Austin" upon recounting that "The first person ever to appear on Austin television was Cactus Pryor."
+Pryor did the first TV broadcast in Austin in 1951 for KTBC, owned by Lady Bird Johnson.
 Pryor later became the Johnson family's favorite emcee for gatherings at the LBJ Ranch.
 As a longtime fan of Western films-Pryor's father, Richard S. "Skinny" Pryor, owned the Cactus Theater, origin of his son's nickname-Cactus Pryor appeared in two films alongside his friend John Wayne (1968's Hellfighters and The Green Berets).
-3